Long-term establishment of national expertise in key strategic areas

 The Foundation’s initiative began in 2000, when two consortia were formed in the fields of functional genomics, genomics and bioinformatics: Wallenberg Consortium North (WCN), and Swegene.
 The Foundation’s investment in these consortia totaled almost SEK 1 billion.
 Their prime mission was to establish common technical platforms and resource centers for researchers, given that the equipment and other infrastructure required were very expensive.
 The project also involved the introduction of new approaches and forms of collaboration.
 This sowed the seeds for what were to become SciLifeLab and Wallenberg Center for Molecular Medicine (WCMM), and the high level of expertise in life sciences existing in Sweden today.

-"The Foundation’s strategic initiatives during the period include recruitment of 250 new research teams to Sweden and education for about 1,300 PhD students of which one third industrial PhD's."
+"The Foundation’s strategic initiatives during the period include recruitment of 250 new research teams to Sweden and education for about 1,300 PhD students of which one third industrial PhD's, over 600 postdocs and at least 120 industrial postdocs."

 Mathematics, AI and medicine